digipost/signering-docs/source/client-integration/create-client-configuration.rst

               JwtAuthentication = JwtAuthConfig.ForClient("my-client-id", BrokerId.Of("my-broker-id"))
           };

 Access tokens are fetched lazily on first use and cached until shortly before they expire.
-They are requested from the mIdP at `ServiceEnvironment.tokenEndpointUrl` for the API given by `ServiceEnvironment.serviceRootUrl` which is already configured for the given environments.
+They are requested from the mIdP at the token endpoint returned by ``ServiceEnvironment.tokenEndpoint()``, for the API at ``ServiceEnvironment.signatureServiceRootUrl()`` — both already configured for the predefined environments.

-Should the API nevertheless answer `401 Unauthorized`, the cached token is discarded and the request is sent once more with a newly fetched one.
-Requests are tried only more: if the new token is rejected as well, the error is passed on to you.
+Should the API nevertheless answer ``401 Unauthorized``, the cached token is discarded and the request is sent once more with a newly fetched one.
+This retry happens only once: if the new token is rejected as well, the error is passed on to you.

 The access tokens are fetched with a separate HTTP client, as it has to present the client certificate configured above in the TLS handshake against the token endpoint.